jamesEmerson112/Angular-Chess-with-ChessJS-API/README.md

 # Chess

 Welcome to my chess project.

-My friend told me Angular and type script were difficult to learn so I wrote this out of spite.
+This is a Web developing project.
+The intention of this project is for me to learn Angular, Websocket and the fundamentals of nodeJS

 This project is deployed on AWS EC2.
 Another duplicate will be created to get deployed with either AWS Codepipe line or AWS EBS.

 This is the current link of the project http://ec2-54-219-230-68.us-west-1.compute.amazonaws.com/

 ## Command to install on Amazon Linux
 sudo yum update -y